 - In a large bowl whisk together ricotta, milk and eggs.
 Add parsley, salt, and pepper.
-Add asparagus and onion mixture and combine well.

-- In a small bowl, toss diced tomatoes with the basil and balsamic vinegar and season with a pinch of salt and pepper.
+- Optional: In a small bowl, toss diced tomatoes with the basil and balsamic vinegar and season with a pinch of salt and pepper.
 Serve as garnish for the pie.

 I sprinkled parmesan cheese on top before baking (because who doesn’t like a little parmesan cheese on their savory pie?).
 I found that I needed to bake this longer than what the directions called for (40 to 45 minutes).
 I didn’t think the pie needed a tomato and basil garnish.
 Sis said it reminded her of ketchup.
 You’re fine to skip the garnish.
 There’s enough flavor packed into the pie where it can stand alone.